Recycled paper making is a great reuse idea plus it’s so pretty and unique

-I was completely honored that she choose to share how she uses creativity as a process to remember her daughter, and work through her grief.
+I was completely honoured that she choose to share how she uses creativity as a process to remember her daughter, and work through her grief.

-*Affiliate links used to show exact or similar products used.
-You can read our full Disclosure Policy HERE.
+*Affiliate links used and we can earn from qualified purchases You can read our full Disclosure Policy HERE.

 - Shredded Paper